HolidayFunOneTwoThree/RepoWithTests/README.md

     isLeapYear - is used to check how many days in a year and in february.

-    getNumberOfDaysInMonth - distiguish how many days in a given month.
+    getNumberOfDaysInMonth - to distiguish how many days in a given month.

     getDaysFrom1890 - calculates number of days between given date and 01.01.1890, it simplifies the code compare to calculation of days between two given days directly.